-1. Celebrations and parties.
+- Celebrations and parties.
 The division highly encourages parents and teachers to include non-food celebration ideas.
-Healthy party ideas are available from the Alliance for a Healthier Generation.
+Healthy party ideas are available from the Alliance for a Healthier Generation and from the USDA. - 2.
+Classroom snacks brought by parents.
+The Division will provide to parents a list of foods and beverages that meet Smart Snacks nutrition standards.

-2. Rewards and incentives.
+3. Rewards and incentives.
 The Division highly encourages non-food rewards.
 Foods and beverages will not be used as a reward, or withheld as punishment for any reason, such as for performance or behavior.